GunaSoundhari2412/Guna-Global-Happiness-Insights--2026/README.md

 A Data Science project focused on analyzing global happiness trends using data cleaning, visualization, and interactive dashboard techniques.

+This project was developed as part of a data science internship focusing on data cleaning , data visualisation and dashboard development.
 ---

 ## Project Overview